-Bad Idea: Drinking Lipton Tea on an Empty Stomach.
-Feeling Sick (nauseated)
+Bad Idea: Drinking Lipton Tea on an Empty Stomach | Feeling Sick & Nauseated

 9 AM, Monday

 Whenever I drink black or green tea on an empty stomach, I start to feel very sick within 30 minutes.
 I don’t know why!?
-Usually, I am a coffee person but for a change I thought of having black/green tea this morning.
+Usually, I am a coffee person but for a change, I thought of having black/green tea this morning.
 I saw Lipton green tea, all natural, wow!
 I went and grabbed for it.

 After a few sips, I was already feeling sick.
 I sipped a few more times and within an hour I was feeling nauseated and like vomiting.
 At first, I was not sure why I am feeling this way.
 Is this because I missed breakfast this morning?
 Or, is this because of this tea?
 Or, is this caffeine on an empty stomach?

 I searched on google and found an old blog post confirming my fears.
-My search didn’t bring up many answers though but it did revealed that lots and lots of people experience this.
+My search didn’t bring up many answers though but it did reveal that lots and lots of people experience this.
 So, it’s not the caffeine.

-Here, we are talking about real tea, made from tea leaves, and not herbal teas which usually don’t contain tea leaves and are actually a blend of dried herbs, fruits and flowers.
+Here, we are talking about real tea, made from tea leaves, and not herbal teas which usually don’t contain tea leaves and are actually a blend of dried herbs, fruits, and flowers.

 Many people confirmed what I was feeling and what I knew to be true.
 For example, people were saying, “I can drink coffee, Coke or an energy drink (on an empty stomach) and be fine.
 But there’s something about tea that makes me ill.”

 “It’s not a specific type of tea either; it can be green tea, black tea, or a blend.”

 Now, it’s already close to lunchtime.
 Like many others before me, I thought, let me eat something.
 If I eat something, maybe I will not feel like vomiting.
 Maybe this all due to an empty stomach and a stupid bad tea which is not for me.